 Nicole and her team love to layer old and new: reframing art to give it new life, elevating what was cast aside, or finding whimsy in the mundane.
 We use local and vintage sources to reduce the environmental impact of our work.

 Continually and with each new project, we aspire to offer practical, beautiful solutions.
 We are thorough in detail, thoughtful in selection and, above all, want the process to be kind, considered and fun!

-Owner and Principal Designer
+Founder, Creative Director and Principal Designer

 Nicole grew up in South Florida and has lasting impressions of the awesome grasscloth-papered walls, paisley sofas and Marimekko bedding that filled her childhood home.

 Nicole studied Latin American Studies and Political Science at the University of North Carolina at Chapel Hill.
-While at UNC, Nicole spent her free time working in a local frame shop and enjoyed every minute of it.
+While at UNC, Nicole spent her free time working in a local frame shop and loved every minute of it!
 Her study abroad in Sevilla, Spain and travels to London, Paris and Barcelona that semester started the influence that travel continues to have on her aesthetic and way of life.
-She continued her studies at the University of Virginia and earned a law degree in 2004, moving to New York City after graduation and practicing law at Curtis, Mallet-Prevost, Colt & Mosle LLP in New York City and Akin Gump Strauss Hauer & Feld LLP in New York City and Washington, D.C. until she decided to start her new career as an interior decorator in July 2009.
+She continued her studies at the University of Virginia and earned a law degree in 2004, moving to New York City after graduation and practicing law at Curtis, Mallet-Prevost, Colt & Mosle LLP in New York City and Akin Gump Strauss Hauer & Feld LLP in New York City and Washington, D.C. until she decided to start her new career as an interior decorator in July of 2009.

 Katharine claims North Carolina as her home state, but also lived in Michigan, Texas, and Florida while growing up.
 Like Nicole, she graduated from UNC-Chapel Hill, and moved to Washington, DC to become the next C.J.
 Cregg before taking a left turn to work in corporate training while her now-husband earned his doctorate in Bloomington, IN.